A car travels a distance of 150km in 7200s at constant speed. Wha... | Study Prep in Pearson+

 1

-Identify the known quantities: the distance traveled by the car is 150 km, and the time taken is 7200 seconds.
+Identify the given quantities: distance traveled is 150 km and time taken is 7200 s.
+The goal is to find the speed in meters per second (m/s).

-Convert the distance from kilometers to meters because the speed is required in meters per second.
+Convert the distance from kilometers to meters because the speed needs to be in m/s.
 Use the conversion factor: 1 km = 1000 m, so multiply 150 km by 1000 to get the distance in meters.

 Substitute the converted distance (in meters) and the given time (in seconds) into the speed formula to set up the calculation.

-Perform the division to find the speed in meters per second, which will give the car's speed in the desired units.
+Perform the division to find the speed in meters per second, which will give the car's constant speed.

 Watch next